CodeYourFuture/syllabus-archive/react/week-20/lesson.md

 This is a common pattern in React.
 Props often act like "initial configuration" for a component which are copied to state.
 If state doesn't need to be configured through props, you can set it's initial value here too.

 Now the counter component is "remembering" that it's count, however it is stuck at 0.
-Next we'll look at how we change what the component is remembering:
+Next we'll look at how we change what the component is remembering ([interactive example](https://stackblitz.com/edit/react-znvcmk)):

 ```js
 class Counter extends Component {